AlassiriMA/xero_g_iso/README.md

 ### **DO NOT** install in a VM yet there's currently an issue with *Mutter* & latest *mesa* drivers, waiting for a fix upstream...
 Someday... ;)

 ### Note
-> This here, is a side project, it's always in progress to keep my skills sharp when it comes to GNOME...
+> This here, is a side project, it will keep changing, keeping my skills sharp GNOME wise...
 > There will **Never** be an ISO, so please do not ask for one.
 It will always remain that way.
 -----------------------------------------------------------------